-If you’re already in the medical assisting program at MTI College, you’ve made a smart career choice.
+If you’re already in the medical assisting program at Campus, formerly known as MTI College, you’ve made a smart career choice.

 According to the Bureau of Labor Statistics, the healthcare industry is expecting to add nearly 11.9 million jobs between 2020 and 2030.
 That’s great news as you look down the road toward career advancement in clinical industry occupations.

-If you’re considering becoming a medical assistant, MTI College offers you flexibility with a program that requires you to go to class just three days a week.
+If you’re considering becoming a medical assistant, Campus offers you flexibility with a program that requires you to go to class just three days a week.
 That way, you are in charge of your time management while preparing for an in-demand career opportunity as a medical assistant.

 Regardless of how far along you are on your chosen study path, you can benefit from knowing more about becoming a medical assistant and how to advance in your career.